bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Add Team Members**

-There are two ways to add TEAM members - by MEMBERS or by DOMAINS.
+There are two ways to add TEAM members - by Members or by Domains.

-**Add by MEMBERS**
+**Add by Members**

 {% include inline_image.html file="by_members.png" max-width="200" %}

-1. Log in with Team Admin ID and go to MERMERS tab in [https://accounts.bdrive.com/plans_products/NetDrive3/team](https://accounts.bdrive.com/plans_products/NetDrive3/team).
+1. Log in with Team Admin ID and go to Members tab in [https://accounts.bdrive.com/plans_products/NetDrive3/team](https://accounts.bdrive.com/plans_products/NetDrive3/team).

 2. Add Team members